richford/roarquery/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Roardb* is free and open source software.
+Distributed under the terms of the `MIT license`_, *Roarquery* is free and open source software.

 Issues